seanpue/graphtransliterator/docs/usage.rst

 -------------

 The settings of a Graph Transliterator can be serialized using :meth:`serialize`.
-It returns all of the settings of the Graph Transliterator as a dictionary.
+It returns all of the settings of an initialized Graph Transliterator as a dictionary.

 Matching at an Index
 --------------------

 The method :meth:`match_at` is also public.
-It matches the best transliteration rule at a particular index.
-It also has the option :obj:`match_all` which, if set, returns all possible transliteration matches at a particular location:
+It matches the best transliteration rule at a particular index, which is the rule that contains the largest number of required tokens.
+The method also has the option :obj:`match_all` which, if set, returns all possible transliteration matches at a particular location: